-Have you ever experienced that honeymoon phase in the beginning of a relationship?
+Have you ever experienced that honeymoon phase at the beginning of a relationship?
 This is the part of a relationship where people put their best foot forward.
 They may tell the best attributes about themselves and leave out some of the more unappealing facts.
 It’s easy to look past things that would frustrate them after a while and not see little transgressions.
 They may even be more forgiving and more open.
 However, as time goes on and you get more comfortable with each other, these negative attributes show themselves.
 Frustrations arise.
 Disagreements become more of a big deal.
 It is how you deal with these that will matter and will determine whether the relationship will stand the test of time.

 Part of this honesty will be beginning a relationship with honest terms.
-Because of the fact that you are trying to impress one another or put your best foot forward, it is easy to overpromise or make statements that you may not be able to hold up to.
+Because you are trying to impress one another or put your best foot forward, it is easy to overpromise or make statements that you may not be able to hold up to.
 You are not necessarily trying to lie but are not exactly facing reality either.
 When you are discussing your open adoption agreement, do not create an environment where you will have to encounter conflict or tension because you are not holding up your end.
-Agree to terms that are realistic for you and for everyone.
+Agree to terms that are realistic for you and everyone.
 It does not mean that you can’t change this as your child grows, but it does mean that you are setting yourself up for a more realistic and honest relationship moving forward.

 It may be tempting to give excuses or to lie about reasons for actions that you take or feelings that you express.
 However, lying for the sake of avoiding conflict can often backfire.
 When you establish a relationship based on honesty, a relationship can survive past hurt feelings.
 It is better to be truthful and be in a relationship where you know the truth will be told.
 Trust will build a relationship whereas dishonesty will create betrayal.
 Gaining back trust is a really hard thing to do.
-Healing from a bit of hurt feelings or some disappointment is much easier.
+Healing from a few hurt feelings or some disappointment is much easier.
 Weigh the price of sparing feelings before you do so.
 Honesty and trust matter much more in any relationship.

 Sometimes, conflict happens, and sometimes you get to a point where you just can’t resolve it on your own.
 As open adoption has become more popular, more adoption agencies and adoption professionals have been willing to stick by their families well after the adoption has been finalized.
 These adoption professionals are great resources when it comes to mediating conflict.
 I have spoken with multiple families who have used their adoption agencies or adoption professionals to be a third party in a conflict to help each side talk it through a bit better and see things from an outside perspective.
 This can be incredibly useful when conflict arises.